heraldapp/datadriventeam.org/README.md

-# Data Driven Team
+# 📈 Data Driven Team

-**Data driven startups measure how well they listen to customers.
-Does yours?** This tactical guide presents how customer-obsessed startups quantify user feedback and center their development processes around it.
+[Data Driven Team](https://www.datadriventeam.org) is a tactical guide to how customer-obsessed startups quantify user feedback and center their development processes around it.

+## 🗺 Roadmap

+This project maintains a [public roadmap](https://data-driven-team.herald.fyi/).

 ## 🚀 Quick start